Driving to Chichen Itza for a Day Trip

 Two of the biggest mistakes that people make are:

-2. Not having money for tolls.
+- Not having money for tolls.
 We often drive these roads and see cars stopped on the side because they don’t have enough pesos or even pesos to pay the toll.
-There are no ATM machines and no credit cards accepted.
-You musrt pay cash and in pesos.
+There are no ATM machines.
+They do have credit cards machines but often do not work so do not count on this.
+You must pay cash and in pesos.
 There are two toll segments each way.

 Another thing to mention about driving in Mexico is the amount of speed bumps you will find everywhere.
 They are on major roads at the entrances and exits of towns, by schools, and crosswalks.
 Be sure to read our guide about driving so you can know about some of the things to look out for.